vnsonvo/vnsonvo/README.md

 ### Hi there 👋

-I'm Son
+I'm Son (Hubert)

-I am a software engineer from VietNam 🇻🇳.
+I am an engineer from VietNam 🇻🇳.
 I am interested in reading and developing software solutions.
 I’m looking to collaborate with other developers.